PLEASE NOTE! The Connecticut Primary has been postponed for August 11, 2020. This FAQ was updated on 4/20/2020.

 - Do I have to register with a party to vote in Connecticut?
 Only if you want to participate in Connecticut’s primaries.
 Connecticut is a closed primary state, so to participate you must be a member of one of the two major parties: Democratic or Republican.
 “Unaffiliated” voters (what the state calls voters in Connecticut who are not registered with a party) can always vote in general elections.

 If you are registered with a party and want to switch to a different one, there is a 3-month waiting period to do so.
-For example, if you wanted to change from a party to vote in this year’s Presidential primary on August 11th, the deadline to change is May 11th and you still have time to do so.
+For example, if you wanted to change from a party to vote in this year’s Presidential primary on August 11th, the deadline to change is May 11th.

 - You still have time to register for both the primary on August 11, 2020 and the general election on November 3, 2020.
 The deadline for online and mail registration for the primary is August 6, 2020 and in person until noon on August 10, 2020.
 For the general election, the deadline for online and mail-in registration is October 27th.
 The easiest way to register to vote in Connecticut is online, any citizen with a DMV-issued identification can register here: https://voterregistration.ct.gov/OLVR/welcome.do